dnsimple/dnsimple-support/content/articles/web-hosting.markdown

 # Web Hosting Support

-At this time, we focus primarily on [domain management services](/articles/dnsimple-services), and we don't provide web hosting.
+We focus primarily on [domain management services](/articles/dnsimple-services), so we don't provide web hosting.

-If you are looking to transfer your domain and your registrar currently provides web hosting then you have a few options:
+If you want to transfer your domain, and your registrar currently provides web hosting, these are your options:

 1. Use a _platform as a service_ provider such as [Heroku](https://heroku.com/), [Azure](https://azure.microsoft.com/en-us/) or [Google Platform](https://cloud.google.com/)
 1. Use a cloud provider such as [Amazon EBS](https://aws.amazon.com/ebs/) or [DigitalOcean](https://www.digitalocean.com/)